Standing Up For You When You Suspect Medical Malpractice Occurred

 - Continuing an ineffective treatment

-Medical Malpractice Differs from Other Types of Personal Injury
+How Medical Malpractice Claims Differ From Other Personal Injury Cases

-If you believe that a doctor’s medical error or a hospital’s negligence may have caused you harm, call D&W Law Group to discuss your situation with a team of knowledgeable and experienced Chicago medical malpractice attorneys.
-Your initial consultation is free, and if we accept your case, we advance all litigation costs, including the costs of medical experts, and we only charge a fee if we recover for you.
+If you believe that a doctor’s medical error or a hospital’s negligence may have caused you harm, get in touch with D&W Law Group to discuss your situation with a team of knowledgeable and experienced Chicago medical malpractice attorneys.
+You can contact us by calling 312-888-8888 or filling out our contact form.
+Your initial consultation is free.
+If we accept your case, we advance all litigation costs, including the costs of medical experts, and we only charge a fee if we recover for you.